WebAhead/master-reference/CONTRIBUTING.md

 Inspired by [dwys's contribution workflow](https://www.github.com/dwyl/contributing).

-# Contribuation guidelines
+# Contribution guidelines

 ## Before starting work

  1. Search this repo's [issues](https://www.github.com/foundersandcoders/master-reference/issues) to see if an issue exists for the problem you are solving
  2. If the issue does not exist, create it.
  3. Indicate on the issue that you would like to take it on.
-Check the [readme](https://github.com/foundersandcoders/master-reference/blob/master/README.md) find someone to `@` if you need a response.
+Check the [readme](https://github.com/foundersandcoders/master-reference/blob/master/README.md) and find someone to `@` if you need a response.
  4. Once you are sure of what you need to do and that it is needed, assign yourself to the issue.
  5. Clone, and create a new branch for your work